How to Manage Project Execution with Microsoft 365 and Power Platform

 Stakeholder

-Reporting to stakeholders is a key activity during project execution.
-Use the metrics from the project plan to create reports and dashboards.
+Reporting to stakeholders is vital during project execution.
+Use project plan metrics to create reports and dashboards.
 If you are using project management software, share these reports via email on an automated schedule.

-A weekly status update meeting is a helpful way to get stakeholder feedback and inputs.
+A weekly status update meeting is a helpful way to get stakeholder feedback and input.
 Be honest during these meetings.
 Stakeholders hate bad news, especially if it’s too late to do something!

-As stakeholders are generally busy, you can schedule these meetings in advance during project planning.
+As stakeholders are generally busy, you can schedule these meetings in advance during the project planning phase.

 • Unclear goals.